Recognizing Interval Bigraphs by Forbidden Patterns: Structure of a circuit after line 12

-The {\em minimal circuit $C$} is the first time created circuit during computation of $\widehat{D}$ and it has the minimum length.
-None of the pairs of the circuit is by transitivity.
-Each pair is an original pair.
+\begin{dfn} Let $C$ be a circuit in $N^*[D]$.
+We say $C$ is a {\em minimal circuit } if first, the latest pair in $C$ is created as early as possible (smallest possible level) during the execution of $N^*[D]$; second, $C$ has the minimum length; third, no pair in $C$ is by transitivity; finally, each pair is an original pair. \end{dfn}